-- For better coordination of international police cooperation, the Police created a network of contact officers for international police cooperation.
+• For better coordination of international police cooperation, the Police created a network of contact officers for international police cooperation.
 They are located in all Regional Police headquarters and the capital's Metropolitan Police headquarter.
+The contact

-The contact officers function as a link between local police officers and the SPOC in National Police headquater when performing the following tasks: advising on the choice of channel for police cooperation, assisting in drafting the information exchange requests, translating, and transferring the replies to the local police, raising the awareness of local police officers of different international information exchange possibilities.
-The contact officers help to improve the quality and facilitate the coordination of information exchange requests.
+- officers help to improve the quality and facilitate the coordination of information exchange requests.
 [Poland, 2019] - There is a well-established daily flow of criminal incidents reporting from the local to the regional and state levels.
 In practice, an e-report on the events of the last 24 hours is regularly available to the local station management team, the regional level and the State Central Criminal Police Office.
 It allows all levels to take informed decisions.
 [Germany, 2020] - The system for the coordination of counter-terrorist operations gathers all the intelligence from the different police organisations and institutions responsible for preventing and countering terrorism, violent radicalism, organised and serious crime.
 The system presents an adequate alternative, combining information management with operational coordination in a situation where the relevant national authorities do not have access to each other's databases.
 [Spain, 2022] - Deployment of international case officers at regional level in different Police Departments.
 These officers are part of the Single Point of Contact and have four weeks training on large-scale IT systems, exchange of supplementary information through the SIRENE channel, management of biometrics and field visits to Europol and Eurojust.
 They have full access to the case management systems of the Single Point of Contact, Interpol's I-24/7 secure global police communications system and have rights to introduce Schengen Information System alerts and Interpol notices.
 They also have access to the relevant systems and permissions equivalent to a case officer attached to the national SIRENE Bureau and the International Communications Centre.
 This has resulted in having expertise on the Schengen Information System available in each local division.
 Furthermore, the international case officers verify both quality and legal relevance of the requested information, draft SIENA messages to be sent to Liaison Officers at Europol and provide training, on international police cooperation within the local Police Department.
-[Finland 2023]
+[Finland, 2023] - An Integrated Case Management System is used by national police to facilitate real-time communication, resource coordination and task assignment within command centres.
+Its user-friendly design allows swift responses and efficient coordination in dynamic situations by sharing commands and information directly with patrols and specialized units.
+It enhances operational readiness and public safety.
+The system also incorporates key non-police partners such as Customs, the Fire Brigade and Ambulance Services, for real-time information exchange and cohesive resource allocation.
+[Czechia, 2024]